neondatabase/website/content/docs/guides/flyway-multiple-environments.md

     cp flyway.conf env_prod.conf
     ```

 2. In each configuration file, update the following items with the correct connection details for the database environment.
 The `url` setting will differ for each environment.
-In this example, where you are the only user, the `user` and `password` settings should be the same for each of yur three database environments.
+In this example, where you are the only user, the `user` and `password` settings should be the same for each of your three database environments.

      <CodeBlock shouldWrap>